mptwaktusolat/app_waktu_solat_malaysia/README.md

 ## Changelog History

-Wondering what changed with every :new: releases?
+Wondering what changed with every :new: release?
 Or what bug :bug: has been fixed?
 Visit [here](https://github.com/iqfareez/app_waktu_solat_malaysia/wiki/Changelog)!

 ## Report an issue / Feature request

-Found a bug(s)?
-Report issue related to the app using in app **Send Feedback** feature, or file them directly on [issue tracker](https://github.com/iqfareez/app_waktu_solat_malaysia/issues).
+Found a bug(s):bug:?
+Report issues using the **Send Feedback** feature or file them directly on the [issue](https://github.com/iqfareez/app_waktu_solat_malaysia/issues)[ tracker](https://github.com/iqfareez/app_waktu_solat_malaysia/issues).

 Have an idea :bulb: that may benefit the app?
 Do not hesitate to [submit](https://github.com/iqfareez/app_waktu_solat_malaysia/issues) your suggestion.
-Really appreciated if you do.
+Your input would be really appreciated.

 ## Discussion

-You can also use [**Discussions** ](https://github.com/iqfareez/app_waktu_solat_malaysia/discussions) ask any question or suggesting any idea using.
+You can also use [**Discussions** ](https://github.com/iqfareez/app_waktu_solat_malaysia/discussions) ask any questions or suggest any idea.
 Kita sembang2 santai je gituu :relaxed:

 ## Web app

 <a href='https://waktusolat.web.app/'><img alt='Open in Web' src='https://user-images.githubusercontent.com/60868965/99348515-bc2a5200-28d4-11eb-8d34-ac47f3e11f3d.png' style="max-width:45%;"/></a>

-_Web app working directory has been seperated to `web` branches._
+_Web app working directory has been separated to `web` branches._

 <!-- https://github.com/webmaxru/progressive-web-apps-logo -->